pingcap/docs/develop/dev-guide-wordpress.md

 TiDB is a MySQL-compatible database, TiDB Serverless is a fully managed TiDB offering, and [WordPress](https://github.com/WordPress) is a free, open-source content management system (CMS) that lets users create and manage websites.
 WordPress is written in PHP and uses a MySQL database.

-In this tutorial, you can learn how to use TiDB Serverless run Wordpress for free.
+In this tutorial, you can learn how to use TiDB Serverless to run WordPress for free.

 > **Note:**
 >